Learning Non-Vacuous Generalization Bounds from Optimization: Methodology

-which is trajectory-dependent and differs from what is usually studied where $\mathcal{W}_S$ is replaced by a pre-specified hypothesis set.
-It should be noted that we do not consider bounding the maximal generalization gap over the discrete-time trajectory since dealing with the continuous-time situation is mathematically more convenient.
-In addition, the maximal generalization gap over the discrete-time trajectory $\mathcal{W}_{1:K}$ is controlled by that over the continuous-time trajectory $\mathcal{W}_S$.
-In the sequel, we will present our first result in terms of the Rademacher complexity $\mathfrak{R}_m(\mathcal{G})$~\citep{bartlett2002rademacher}, which is defined as
+which is algorithm-dependent and differs from what is usually studied, where $\mathcal{W}$ is replaced by a pre-specified hypothesis set.
+In the sequel, we will present the main result in terms of the empirical Rademacher complexity $\mathfrak{R}_S(\mathcal{G})$ \cite{bartlett2002rademacher}, which is defined as